iftikharm895/Target-Level_Financial_Sentiment_Analysis/README.md

 o	URL: The direct URL to the full news article.
 o	Manual: The manually assigned sentiment score reflects the evaluated sentiment directed toward the target company

+## Annotation Guidelines
+The guidelines, which are provided to the annotators, detail the tasks required for target-level annotation.